Utah Deaf History and Culture

 The Utah School for the Deaf began as a territory school for Deaf students in Salt Lake City, Utah, in 1884.
 It was founded at the University of Deseret (later renamed to the University of Utah) in Salt Lake City, Utah, by William Wood and John Beck, parents of Deaf children.

-Following the establishment of the Utah School for the Deaf on the University of Deseret campus in Salt Lake City, Utah and the enactment of the appropriation bill, the matter was entrusted to Dr. John Rocky Park, president of the University of Deseret, to make arrangements for the school to begin offering a deaf class.
-First, he searched for a qualified Deafteacher in the territory.
+Following the establishment of the Utah School for the Deaf on the University of Deseret campus in Salt Lake City, Utah, and the enactment of the appropriation bill, the matter was entrusted to Dr. John Rocky Park, president of the University of Deseret, to make arrangements for the school to begin offering a deaf class.
+First, he searched for a qualified Deaf teacher in the territory.
 After failing, he traveled to the East in 1884 and met Dr. Edward Miner Gallaudet, president of Gallaudet College.
 Dr. Gallaudet suggested Henry C. White, a Boston-based Deaf man who graduated from Gallaudet College in 1880.
-On the recommendation of Dr. Gallaudet, Dr. Park appointed Mr. White to be the principal and teacher at the Utah School for the Deaf (The Utah Eagle, February 1922; Evans, 1999).
-Although Henry C. White did not found the Utah School for the Deaf, he is credited with leading and maintaining it, which still exists today, as a leader and administrator despite limited financial resources and a lack of support from the hearing community.
+On the recommendation of Dr. Gallaudet, Dr. Park appointed Henry C. White to be the principal and teacher at the Utah School for the Deaf (The Utah Eagle, February 1922; Evans, 1999).
+Although Henry did not found the Utah School for the Deaf, he is credited with leading and maintaining it, which still exists today, as a leader and administrator despite limited financial resources and a lack of support from the hearing community.

-The Utah School for the Deaf first opened its doors on August 26, 1884, in a room at the University of Deseret.
-The Combined System was the teaching method in use at the time (Fay, 1893; Pace, 1946; Utah School for the Deaf Brochure).
-Henry C. White remained there until 1890 as a principal, head teacher, and teacher (Fay, 1893; Clarke, 1897; Metcalf, 1900; The Utah Eagle, February 1922; Pace, 1946).
+The Utah School for the Deaf opened its doors on August 26, 1884, in a room at the University of Deseret.
+The Combined System was the teaching method used at the time (Fay, 1893; Pace, 1946; Utah School for the Deaf Brochure).
+Henry remained there until 1890 as a principal, head teacher, and teacher (Fay, 1893; Clarke, 1897; Metcalf, 1900; The Utah Eagle, February 1922; Pace, 1946).

 Beginning of Speech Training